Ivis4ml/fssemR/README.md

 install_github("Ivis4ml/fssemR")
 ```

-Now, `fssemR` package is available on CRAN.
-So you also can install it via CRAN
+Now, `fssemR` package is uploaded on CRAN.
+So you will install it via CRAN

 ```r
 install.package("fssemR")